-38 CONTINGENT LIABILITIES
+41. CONTINGENT LIABILITIES

-The Fund is not involved currently in any legal or arbitration proceedings (including any governmental proceedings which are pending or known to be contemplated) which may have, or have had in the 12 months preceding the date of this report, a significant effect on the financial performance and financial position of the Fund.
+The Fund is not involved currently in any legal or arbitration proceedings (including any governmental proceedings which are pending or known to be contemplated) which may have, or have had in the 12 months preceding the date of this report, a significant effect on the financial statements of the Fund.

-39 EVENTS SUBSEQUENT TO FINANCIAL YEAR
+42. EVENTS SUBSEQUENT TO FINANCIAL YEAR

-At the date of signing the financial statements, the Trustees are not aware of any other matter or circumstance arising since the end of the financial year, not otherwise dealt with in these financial statements, which significantly affected the statement of financial performance and financial position of the Fund.
+At the date of signing the financial statements, the Trustees are not aware of any other matter or circumstance arising since the end of the financial year, not otherwise dealt with in these financial statements, which significantly affected the financial statements of the Fund.

-40 SOLVENCY OF THE FUND
+43. SOLVENCY OF THE FUND

-Based on the actuarial valuation of the Fund as at 30th June, 2018 by the International Labour Organisation (ILO), the financial position of the Fund is sustainable over 30 years of projections.
-The valuation revealed a free reserve (surplus) of TZS 206,970 million as at 30th June, 2018.
+Based on the actuarial valuation of the that was completed as at 1 July 2018 by the consulting the International Labour Organisation (ILO), the financial position of the Fund is sustainable over 30 years of projections.
+The valuation revealed a free reserve (surplus) of TZS 206,970 million as at June 2018.